Dashadower/dashadower.github.io/_posts/2023-09-20-Coq_Tactics.md

 - `simpl in H`: ... or within a hypothesis `H`

+- `simpl in *`: ... or on all contexts and goals.
+This notation is also possible with other tactics that admit `in`.

 - `rewrite L`: use an equality hypothesis (or lemma) `L` to rewrite the goal. use